-He was appointed an Independent Non-Executive Director of Malton Berhad on 6 March 2008.
-He is a member of the Audit Committee and Nominating Committee.
-He is also a member of the Institute of Internal Auditors Malaysia.
-He attended all five board meetings held during the financial year ended 30 June 2017.
+He was appointed an Independent Non-Executive Director and a member of the Audit Committee of Malton Berhad on 1 August 2018.
+Since his appointment, he has attended one board meeting held for the financial year ending 30 June 2019.
 He has no family relationship with any of the Directors and/or major shareholders of Malton Berhad.
 He does not have any conflict of interest with Malton Berhad.
 He does not hold any securities in Malton Berhad.
-He has no conviction for offences within the past 5 years.
+He does not hold any shares in Malton Berhad.
+He has no convictions for offences within the past 5 years.